tejas-95/property-listing/README.md

     6. Exported all the tables from SQL to excel and created required pivot tables to gain some insights.

-    7. Created the pivot charts from the table for better understanding of the data.
+    7. Created the charts from the table for better understanding pattern of the data.

-    8. Also Designed a interactive dashboard from the charts for better visualisation.